On this page

 A/B test

-Choose an A/B test and create two variants of the same Guide.
+Choose an A/B test to create two variants of the same guide.
 Amplitude decides the winner based on the data it receives.
-Access results just like any other experiment you run in Amplitude.
+Access results the same way as any other Amplitude experiment.

 Multi-armed bandit test

-Choose a Multi-armed Bandit test for a smarter, more dynamic approach to testing.
-With multi-armed bandit experiments, the system allocates more traffic to the higher-performing variant in real-time, helping you optimize faster.
+Choose a Multi-armed Bandit test for a more dynamic approach.
+The system allocates more traffic to the higher-performing variant in real time, which helps you optimize faster.

 Configure variants